krokoreit/spTimeHelperPy/README.md

 ```py
   get_tz_zoneinfo()
 ```
-Returns the ZoneInfo object for target timezone.
+Returns the ZoneInfo object for the target timezone.

 <div style="text-align: right"><a href="#methods">&#8679; back up to list of methods</a></div>
 </br>